Short breaks for adults with learning disabilities, autism, and complex health needs

 If anyone is considering a similar path, I wouldn’t hesitate to recommend it.
 What these people do here means that George can have a fulfilled and happy life at home.
 Ultimately, the most important thing is that the team does everything for the people they support—that’s what really matters.

-Individualised, holistic support
+Personalised, holistic support

-A space to relax and thrive
+A calming space to enjoy

-Passionate and caring staff
+Skilled, caring staff

-A partnership with families
+Strong relationships with families

 “The fact that he’s been coming here for so long is that we feel really, really happy that Hayden is safe when he’s here.
-That’s the most important thing” Daniel, father of Hayden
+That’s the most important thing.”— Daniel, father of Hayden

 How to book a short stay at Jasmine House